 In collaboration with New York University (NYU), the Palmer School of Library and Information Science at Long Island University (LIU) offers a unique 52-credit dual master's degree program that prepares you as a subject specialist/scholar-librarian in academic and research institutions or as an information specialist in a specialized library or information center.
 The program grants an ALA-accredited Master of Science in Library and Information Science from LIU's Palmer School and a Master of Arts (in any of approximately 54 programs except linguistics) from NYU's Graduate School of Arts and Sciences or from two programs within NYU's Steinhardt School: Costume Studies or Media, Culture, and Communication.

 - Students take 13 fewer credits than would be required if they pursued each master's separately.

-- Take Palmer School courses at three LIU campuses.
-All NYU courses are taught at NYU's Washington Square, Manhattan campus.
+- Students are able to take Palmer School courses at any of our sites.
+All NYU courses are taught at NYU’s Washington Square Manhattan campus.

-- Students select from among NYU GSAS or NYU Steinhardt School’s approved programs (see above) and enroll simultaneously at the LIU Palmer School.
+- Students select from among numerous NYU GSAS programs or NYU Steinhardt School’s approved programs (see above) and enroll simultaneously at the LIU Palmer School.

 - Specially designed mentorship program with NYU Libraries' library subject specialists offers professional guidance and experience throughout the duration of the program.